gadget-inc/scorpion/README.md

 ### Contributing

-Developers are encouraged but not required to use VSCode and an associated plugin stack to hack on Superpro.
+Developers are encouraged but not required to use VSCode and an associated plugin stack to hack on Scorpion.
 We've invested in making this environment really productive and find that our technology choices work best in VSCode.

 The recommended VSCode plugins are: